adepane/Simple-Company-Profile-CMS/README.md

 # Simple Company Profile CMS

 This application is for simple company profile with already have content management system.
-This application running with Laravel 7.
+This application running with Laravel 9 that update from 7.

 ## Feature
 - Landing Page